Dan Added: 2023–24: Challenger singles final, Doubles top 100, Major mixed doubles debut

 In March, Added entered the main draw of the 2023 Teréga Open Pau–Pyrénées as a lucky loser.
 He played his first singles final on the ATP Challenger Tour in Saint-Brieuc, France, losing in three sets to Ričardas Berankis.
 At the same tournament, Added won the doubles title partnering with Albano Olivetti.

 Added was added to the qualifying draw of the 2023 French Open, where he reached the second round of qualifying.
 At the same tournament, he also received a wildcard for the mixed doubles partnering Estelle Cascino, making his debut at the mixed event.

 Added also made his debut in the top 100 in the doubles rankings following four titles on the ATP Challenger Tour in May 2024 and the top 80 at the end of September 2023, following another four titles.
-In October 2023, Added lost in the first round to Dino Prizmic at the 2023 Open de Vendée.
+In October 2023, Added lost in the first round to Dino Prižmić at the 2023 Open de Vendée.

 Added received a wildcard for the 2024 French Open partnering Théo Arribagé.

 2025: ATP Tour debut, top 200

 In August, Added reached his second career Challenger final at the Crete Challenger III, losing to Rafael Jódar in the final.
 He also reached the doubles final, partnering with Arthur Reymond.
 He reached the final again the following week at the Crete Challenger IV, losing to top seed Moez Echargui in the final.

 In September, Added reached the biggest final of his career at the Challenger 125, the Saint-Tropez Open, but lost again to Moez Echargui in straight sets.
 As a result he reached a new career-high in the top 210 in the singles rankings on 22 September 2025.

 In November, Added made his singles ATP Tour main draw debut at the Moselle Open as a lucky loser.
 In the first qualifying round, he defeated Tristan Schoolkate, his first top 100 win.
 He lost to fellow lucky loser and compatriot Kyrian Jacquet in the main draw.
-At the 2025 All In Open in Lyon, where he also entered the main draw as a lucky loser,Added reached the quarterfinals.
-Next, he took his revenge when he defeated Kyrian Jacquet to reach the semifinals.
-As a result, he entered the top 200 in the singles rankings on 17 November 2025.
+At the 2025 All In Open in Lyon, where he also entered the main draw as a lucky loser, Added reached the semifinals after defeating Kyrian Jacquet in the quarterfinal.
+As a result, he entered the top 200 at world No. 194 in the singles rankings on 17 November 2025.